openedx/openedx-events/docs/how-tos/create-a-new-event.rst

 To ensure that our example is tested thoroughly, we should:

 - Add unit tests to the ``enroll`` method to ensure that the event is triggered when a user enrolls in a course.
-This means testing the event is triggered when the enrollment process is completed successfully.
+This means testing the event is triggered when the enrollment process completes successfully.
 - Add checks to ensure that the event is triggered consistently and only when the event should be triggered.
 - Verify that the payload contains the necessary information for consumers to react to the event, such as user information, course information, enrollment mode, and other relevant data.